 Student letter grades will be determined by rounding a .49 down and rounding a .50 up.
 Rounding of grades considers only the 1/10 decimal place.
 Therefore if a student earns 82.445 the graded earned is an 82.
-If a student receives an 82.54 the student receives an 83.
+If a student receives an 83.